aadrians/portfolio/index.md

 </p>

 <p>
 I selected Ant Group as the point of research and gathered few articles on how Ant Group transformed itself to a smart business by using machine learning to leverage data.
 I learnt that Ant Group utilised big and real time data from Alibaba and Alipay to generate credit scores and analysed and calculate the amount to lend and the interest to charge.
 This process allowed them to create a scoring and lending system.
-Their success was largely due to the easy access to big real time data and using these data to their advantage through machine learning and AI technologies.
+Their success was largely due to the easy access to big real time data and utilising these data to their advantage through machine learning and AI technologies.
 </p>

 <p>